echtejosh/tool-bot/README.md

 Mocha is a multi-purpose server management client for Discord.
 For moderating servers and logging events that happen in real-time!

+Make sure you have the dependencies needed to run this.
+See [here](https://discordjs.guide/#before-you-begin) for the docs.

 Some features may be work-in-progress.

 ## Quick setup &mdash; for beginners